FIFA 22 Tops the New Zealand Charts

-FIFA 22 has taken first place on the New Zealand charts, according to IGEA for the week ending November 28, 2021.
+FIFA 22 has once again taken first place on the New Zealand charts, according to IGEA for the week ending December 5, 2021.

 Here are the top 10 best-selling titles in New Zealand for the week: